 Industrial and Service Trade Areas shall be reserved for light industry, warehousing, business-to-business wholesale, research and development facilities, and other uses related to the development, production, and/or distribution of goods.
-For towns without a Land Use Vision Map or developments not designated on the Regional Land Use Vision Map, all DRIs shall meet the waiver requirements under ED1.3.
+For towns without a Land Use Vision Map, all DRIs shall meet the waiver requirements under ED1.3.